proditis/BugBounty-Journal/days/day7.md

 Well we're back for another session, last time i left things neat and tidy so there was not much cleaning up to do (other than this journal :smiley:).

-I started up the day a bit earlier than usual but i also stopped a bit earlier than usual so there is that :facepalm:
+I started up the day a bit earlier than usual but i also stopped a bit earlier than usual so there is that :man_shrugging:

-Work hours: 11:00 - 03:00 am
+Work hours: 11:00pm - 03:00 am

 ## Plan for the day
 The plan for the day was to continue with the programs from last week and see if i can get into some juicer results, but for some reason i got lost into a DNS quest.
 Keep on reading and you'll find out.

 ## Targets of the day
-I started looking at tools for DNS enumeration, but i couldnt find any that would do the sort of info gathering that i wanted so... (dont laugh) i hacked together a couple of snippets and small dns prober was born.
+I started looking at tools for DNS enumeration, but i couldnt find any that would do the sort of info gathering that i wanted so... (dont laugh) i hacked together a couple of snippets and a small dns prober was born.

 ## Tools of the day